edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 ## Getting help

-As with all conda commands you can use the `--help option`.
+As with all conda commands you can use the `--help` option to get help.

 For example,  for a complete list of `conda config` commands run